ubiquolabs/im-contactosms-sdk-js/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the ISC License.

-## 🆘 Support
+## Support

 For support and questions:
 - Check the examples in the `src/examples/` directory
 - Review the API documentation
 - Open an issue on GitHub

-## 🔄 Changelog
+## Changelog

 ### v2.0.0
-- ✨ Complete rewrite with modern JavaScript features
-- 🆕 Added comprehensive tag management
+- Added shortlink management functionality
+- Added list, get, create, and update shortlinks methods
+- Added timezone offset support for shortlink queries
-- 🔧 Enhanced error handling and validation
+- Improved error handling
-- 📚 Improved documentation and examples
-- 🚀 Better performance and reliability
-- 🏗️ Modular architecture with unified API class

 ### v1.0.0
-- 🎉 Initial release with basic messaging and contact functionality
+- Complete rewrite with modern JavaScript features
+- Added comprehensive tag management
+- Enhanced error handling and validation
+- Improved documentation and examples
+- Better performance and reliability
+- Modular architecture with unified API class